The Complete List of States with Estate Taxes (Updated for 2023)

 Illinois Estate Tax Exemptions and Rates

-Illinois’ estate tax exemption remained at $4,000,000 in 2019 with no adjustments for inflation.
-Like most other states, their highest maximum estate tax is 16% and they do not offer portability for spouses.
+In January 2022, Illinois’ General Assembly proposed amending the Illinois Estate and Generation-Skipping Transfer Act with Bill HB5230.
+If the bill passes this year, the state's estate tax exemption will increase to $8,000,000 in 2023.
+Until then, the estate tax exemption will remain at $4 million with no adjustents for inflation.
+Like many states, their highest maximum estate tax is 16% and they do not offer portability for spouses.

 Oregon Estate Tax Exemptions and Rates

-If your estate is worth more than $9 million, your heirs can expect to see tax rates as high as 16%.
-We’ve displayed Oregon’s estate tax rates for 2019 below:
+If your estate is worth more than $9 million, your heirs can expect to see an estate tax rate of 16%.
+We’ve displayed Oregon’s estate tax rates for 2023 below:

 |Estate More Valuable Than:||Estate Less Valuable Than:||Estate Tax Rate|